joe-dev-public/fac-turn2us-take-home-challenge/README.md

 - Better validation of input as it's typed (and after)
   - Make sure that the date is the accepted format (day 01-31, month 01-12), and a valid date (actually in the calendar, so not 31st Feb for example).
 - Better user feedback if the date isn't entered correctly
+- Add automated tests so the age-checking functions can be tested quickly and easily!